FadyMohareb/rsv/README.md

 ```(sudo) docker-compose down```

-### Git ignored files
+### Data volume

-This repository does not contain the ```services/web/data/``` folder, which is were all sequencing and post-processing files would be stored.
-Hence, if deployed, no data will be available and dynamic seeding of databases will fail.
+This repository does not contain the ```services/web/data/``` folder which is used to store sequencing and post-processing files.
+As such, if you deploy immediately after cloning the repository, no data will be available, and dynamic seeding of the databases will fail.

+The ```services/web/data/``` folder is ignored by both Git and Docker, but it is mounted as a volume for use by the application.
+This folder must be populated before deployment.
+Any file uploads or processing within the containerised application will be reflected in this volume in real-time, ensuring that data retrieval works as if the application were not containerised.

 ### Launching the server to a specific web domain

-I have made so that ```docker-compose.yml``` receives the environment variables ```$WEBSITE_NAME``` and ```$WEBSITE_ROOT``` and propagates it internally to the services in question.
+I have made it so that ```docker-compose.yml``` receives the environment variables ```$WEBSITE_NAME``` and ```$WEBSITE_ROOT``` and propagates them internally to the services in question.
 Every other route should be relative within the application, with internal communication between the services.
 Therefore, only changes to docker-compose.yml should be required if deploying to a website other than ukneqastest.com.
 There is one exception; using a domain subdirectory such as *website.com/rsv*.
 In that case, refer to the next section.

 To add https protocol, new locations and ports must be specified at ```services/nginx/```, to redirect traffic to the secure port.
 Speaking about ports, the docker-compose.yml specifies what ports the services are using.